Wall Panelling Cost

 A simple installation of shaker panels could cost between £115 and £765 per wall, whereas an installation of tongue and groove panelling could cost between £130 and £510 per wall.

 The cost of wall panelling is also dependent on the area you intend to cover.
-Panels can cover a whole wall or half a wall.
-Or simply come a third of the way up the wall, which is known as wainscoting.
+Panels can cover a whole wall, or part way up which is known as wainscoting.
 And how many walls you intend to cover will also affect the total price.

 But it isn’t just the area inside your home that can change what you pay.
 Where your home is situated can also affect the cost, with the cost of skilled tradespeople often much higher in London.